-Development proposals should be accompanied by a statement that sets out:
+- 2. Development proposals should be accompanied by a statement that sets out: - I. an assessment of the character of the site and its context; - II. how the proposed development fits in with these specific characteristics; and how the Silverton Design Statement has been taken into account.

-- I. an assessment of the character of the site and its context; - II. how the proposed development fits in with these specific characteristics; and character and, wherever possible, enhance it.
+a.
+The NPPF emphasises the importance of good design.
+We are of no doubt that the communities of Silverton feel it is important that development should be sensitively done, respect the historic character and, wherever possible, enhance it.
 This message came through clearly in the Community Consultation 2014.
 We have been told by the community that the design aspect of new development is important.
 This does not mean that all design needs to mimic the past or there isn't a role for good modern design.